circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 ## Examples

-The following is an example of part of an `aws-s3` orb defining a command called `sync`:
+The following is an example of part of the `aws-s3` orb where a command called `sync` is defined:

 ```yaml
 version: 2.1